acumos/common-dataservice/README.md

 ## Developers

-Eclipse and Spring Tool Suite IDE users should install the plugin "m2e-apt" from the Eclipe Marketplace, then add folder "target/generated-sources/annotations" to the build path in *both* the client and server projects.
+Eclipse and Spring Tool Suite IDE users should install the plugin "m2e-apt" from the Eclipe Marketplace.
+Depending on the version, either set the Eclipse preferences under Maven > Annotation Processing, OR add folder "target/generated-sources/annotations" to the build path in *both* the client and server projects.

 ## License